 Can heat cause seizures in dogs?

-Yes, heat can cause seizures in dogs, in much the same way that a child overheating can have a seizure.
+Yes, seizures in dogs can result from heat stress or heat stroke, in much the same way that a child overheating can have a seizure.

 Can seizures kill a dog?

 Yes, sadly, seizures can kill a dog.
 However, this is most often the case with either cluster seizures or prolonged seizures lasting greater than 3 minutes.